 Bonanza

 The Bonanza School District was formed in 1930.
 Board members included David Nickel, chairman, Mrs. E.S.
-Iverson, secretary/treasurer and Paul Radke (later replaced by Eric Hingley).
+Iverson, secretary/treasurer, and Paul Radke (later replaced by Eric Hingley).
 Construction of a school was begun in 1931.
-Miss Hilda Bland (sixty years old) was offered a teaching contract for 1932 at a wage of $700 and a mill rate of 25 mills on the dollar was assessed.
+Miss Hilda Bland (age 60) was offered a teaching contract for 1932, at a wage of $700, and a mill rate of 25 mills on the dollar was assessed.

-Miss Bland preferred to live in a teacherage so Elmer Iverson built one in his yard.
-In 1933 permission was requested from the Department of Education to hire a teacher for $50 a month.
-A barn was also built and an ice house was built in 1934.
-In 1934, Mr, and Mrs. Jack Remenyk plastered the inside of the school using a straw and clay mixture.
-Whitewash was then applied giving the walls a clean fresh appearance
+Miss Bland preferred to live in a teacherage, so Elmer Iverson built one in his yard.
+In 1933, permission was requested from the Department of Education to hire a teacher for $50 a month.
+A barn and an ice house were built in 1934.
+At this time, Mr, and Mrs. Jack Remenyk plastered the inside of the school using a straw and clay mixture.
+Whitewash was then applied giving the walls a clean, fresh appearance

-In 1943 the original building was replaced by a two-room frame structure, and then replaced again in 1955-56 and sold in 1959.
-By the 1956-57 term, the school included high school including 6 grade 11 students.
-Students from Clark and Many Creeks were bussed to Bonanza, and Bay Tree students came in the fall of 1957.
-By 1959-60 the school had expanded to 4 classrooms.
-A staff room, principal’s office, two washrooms and a mud entrance were added in 1962 and the heating changed from coal to propane.
+In 1943, the original building was replaced by a two-room frame structure, and then replaced again in 1955-56, before being sold in 1959.
+By the 1956-57 term, the school included high school aged students, including six grade 11 students.
+Students from Clark and Many Creeks were bussed to Bonanza, with Bay Tree students joining them in the fall of 1957.
+By 1959-60 the school had expanded to four classrooms.
+A staff room, principals office, two washrooms, and a mud entrance were added in 1962, and the heating changed from coal to propane.

-By 1963 the school was overcrowded with 110 students, so in 1964 two more classrooms were added: a library and a portable building brought in to act as a gymnasium.
+By 1963, the school was overcrowded, with 110 students.
+As a result, in 1964, two more classrooms were added - a library and a portable building brought in to act as a gymnasium.
 By 1965, high school students were being bussed to Dawson Creek.

 Contact Us